-TABLE 31 MOYOLA PUBLIC PARK/PLAY PARK RECOMMENDATIONS
+TABLE 31 MOYOLA PUBLIC PARK/PLAY PARK RECOMMENDATION

-Мар Public Park/ Name of Facility Quality LEAP/NEAP Overview Indicative Cost Timings Quadrant Play Park ID Score Status MO6 2 Cahore Road n/a n/a The open space at Cahore Road has potential for recreation/community development. n/a TBC MO6 8 Glenelly Villas n/a n/a Glenelly Villas is a disused play site has potential for recreation/community development. n/a TBC MO4 51 Hunters Park 9.2 NEAP Hunters Park provides an appropriate setting for an Eco-Park (similar to that provided at Aughnacloy).
-Enhanced access and lighting would also be incorporated into the suggested works at this site as well as relocating the allotments from the Seamus Heaney HomePlace (Figure 5 'Public Parks and Play Strategic Plan - Map Report Moyola'). £125,000 (subject to funding) 5 Years+ MO4 12 Newferry Slipway n/a n/a This is an active public slipway.
-There is development potential at this site including the linear riverside link to Glenone.
-TBC TBC МО3 13 O'Neill Park n/a LEAP In line with Council's current Capital Projects, O'Neill Park is a potential development site for a LEAP facility.
-No current provision currently exists on site.
-Funding of £50,000 planned for this location under MUDC Capital Programme 2016 - 2020 (Figures 3 & 4 'Public Parks and Play Strategic Plan - Map Report Moyola'). £50,000 (subject to funding) 5 Years+ MO2 14 Parkview/Riverside Castledawson - n/a n/a Playing fields and allotments are located at this site.
+Map Quadrant Public Park/ Play Park ID Name of Facility Quality Score LEAP/NEAP Status Overview Indicative Cost Timings M06 2 Cahore Road n/a n/a The Council Playing fields at Cahore Road are leased to local sports clubs (soccer/GAA) n/a ТВС MO6 8 Glenelly Villas n/a n/a Glenelly Villas is a disused play site of approximately 3 acres.
+Open green space will be retained for future recreation/community development. n/a ТВС MO4 51 Hunters Park 9.2 NEAP Hunters Park provides an appropriate setting for an Eco-Park (similar to that provided at Aughnacloy).
+Enhanced access and lighting would also be incorporated into the suggested works at this site as well as relocating the allotments from the Seamus Heaney HomePlace (Figure 5 'Public Parks and Play Strategic Plan - Map Report Moyola'). funding) 5 Years+ MO4 12 Newferry West Slipway n/a n/a This is an active public slipway and green space.
+There is development potential at this site for LEAP play and visitor facilities complimenting the Blueway Trail link to Portglenone.
+5 Years+ MO3 13 O'Neill Park n/a LEAP In line with the Rural Development Programme - Village Renewal, it is planned that O'Neill will benefit from £37,000 in order to create a new play facility at the Ballymaguigan site.
+Development may also include for user car parking facilities.
+(Figures 3 & 4 'Public Parks and Play Strategic Plan - Map Report Moyola').
+Year 2 MO2 14 Parkview/Riverside - Castledawson n/a n/a Playing fields and allotments are located at this site.
 A former Community House and play site are also situated close by which are currently under NIHE ownership.
-Mid Ulster Council is currently seeking a transfer of land and facility from NIHE to Council (Figure 2 'Public Parks and Play Strategic Plan - Map Report Moyola'). £150,000 (subject to funding) 5 Years+ MO3 16 Tradd Point n/a n/a Current Capital development project with potential (Figures 3 & 4 'Public Parks and Play Strategic Plan - Map Report Moyola'). ТВС TBC MO3 17 Tradd House n/a n/a Current Capital development project with potential (Figures 3 & 4 'Public Parks and Play Strategic Plan - Map Report Moyola'). ТВС TBC
+Mid Ulster Council is currently seeking a transfer of land and facility from NIHE to Council (Figure 2 'Public Parks and Play Strategic Plan - Map Report Moyola'). funding) 5 Years+ MO3 16 Tradd Point n/a n/a Current Capital development project with potential (Figures 3 & 4 'Public Parks and Play Strategic Plan - Map Report Moyola'). ТВС ТВС MO3 17 Tradd House n/a n/a Current Capital development project with potential (Figures 3 & 4 'Public Parks and Play Strategic Plan - Map Report Moyola'). ТВС TBC